adambuttrick/crossref-utils/crossref-data-file-organizer/README.md

 ```

 ## Design
-This utitlity uses a two passes to process the data file in a quick and memory effecient fashion:
+This utitlity uses a two passes to process the data file in a quick and memory efficient fashion:

 ### Pass 1: Distribution

 In the first pass, we process the input files in parallel using Rayon to distribute work across multiple cores, streaming and decompressing on-the-fly, while avoiding loading the entire files into memory.
-When using the filter options, we employ byte pattern matcching in the JSON parsing, allowing us to quickly skip irrelevant records.
-To manage system resources, an LRU cache limits open file handles for intermediate files/
+When using the filter options, we employ byte pattern matching in the JSON parsing, allowing us to quickly skip irrelevant records.
+To manage system resources, an LRU cache limits open file handles for intermediate files.

 ### Pass 2: Consolidation